-CSV’s functions are to provide, or arrange for the provision of, the administrative services and facilities necessary to support the performance of the judicial, quasi-judicial and administrative functions of the Victorian Courts and VCAT, and to enable the Judicial College of Victoria and the Judicial Commission of Victoria to perform their functions.
+CSV's functions are to provide, or arrange for the provision of, the administrative services and facilities necessary to support the performance of the judicial, quasi-judicial and administrative functions of the Victorian Courts and VCAT, and to enable the Judicial College of Victoria and the Judicial Commission of Victoria to perform their functions.

-On 1 July 2014, more than 1500 staff transferred from the (then) Department of Justice to CSV under a machinery of government process.
-All people employed in the administration of the courts, VCAT and the Judicial College, excluding those performing judicial or quasi-judicial functions, are now considered staff members of CSV.
-This includes staff employed within CSV’s operational Division, Jurisdiction Services, and within each jurisdiction and the Judicial College.
+All people employed in the administration of the courts, VCAT, the Judicial College and the Judicial Commission, excluding those performing judicial or quasi-judicial functions, are considered staff members of CSV.

 The Courts Council appoints the CEO to manage the support services and functions of CSV in accordance with the strategy, plans, procedures and policies of the Court's Council.
 Mr David Ware is the Chief Executive Officer of CSV.

 Courts and Tribunals

-All courts, including VCAT, are established by specific legislation, which provides for the composition and scope of their jurisdiction.
-Each court is comprised of its judicial members, has its own internal governance mechanisms, and is responsible for establishing how the judicial business of the court is managed in accordance with law.
+All jurisdictions are established by specific legislation, which provides for the composition and scope of their jurisdiction.
+Each court and tribunal is comprised of its judicial members, has its own internal governance mechanisms, and is responsible for establishing how the judicial business of the court or tribunal is managed in accordance with law.